d-negatu/d-negatu/README.md

 I'm a junior Computer Science student at Western Carolina University with a passion for building scalable and end-to-end systems.
 I have a strong foundation across the full software stack with a growing interest in Artificial Intelligence.

 ### What I Do
-- **Build production-grade software** interwining system design, backend APIs, distributed systems, and frontend applications
+- Build production-grade software interwining system design, backend APIs, distributed systems, and frontend applications
-- **Research and implement AI/ML algorithms** including deep learning frameworks, neural networks, and GPU-accelerated training
+- Research and implement deep learning frameworks, neural networks, and GPU-accelerated training
-- **Design scalable architectures** using microservices, containerization, and cloud infrastructure
+- Design scalable architectures using microservices, containerization, and cloud infrastructure
-- **Contribute to open-source** and create educational resources for complex technical concepts

 ### Passionate Projects